 If your dog is tentative in climbing due to the incline, you may need to take a few steps back and start clicking and rewarding for putting one, paw, then two, then all four and then showing a food lure temporarily again, but fading it again quickly.
 In my video, I used a food lure (cookie) a couple of times because my dog was a bit hesitant.
 Then, I only used my empty hand along with my verbal cue "ramp."

 Practice with the car/truck.
-Now that your dogs is more confident using the couch, you can start practicing in the same matter using the car or truck.
-You want to protect all your hard work by preventing anything negative happening at this point, so if you have a helper, have him help assist your dog up if necessary to prevent scary falls.
+Now that your dog is more confident using the couch, you can start practicing in the same matter using the car or truck.
+You want to protect all your hard work by preventing anything negative from happening at this point, so if you have a helper, have him help assist your dog up if necessary to prevent scary falls.